fsharp/fslang-design/drafts/FS-1095-requirenamedargumentattribute.md

 Does the compiler errors if the attribute is used on a function? or a warning? or ignored?

 What happens when the attribute is put on a virtual method but not on an overriden one?

+What happens when the attribute is put on a method defined in an interface but not on the implementation?